 7) Some religions do not set a minimum age for marriage (for example, the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) permits marriage of girls as young as 12).
 Provincial and territorial laws across Canada set a minimum age at which people can marry.
 In Ontario, both people must be at least 18 years old; people between 16 and 18 can marry if the parents of both provide written consent.

 8) Some religious groups (most notably, some Muslims and the FLDS) permit polygamy, in which one man can have multiple wives.
 Bigamy and polygamy are both criminal offences in Canada, although they are seldom prosecuted.
 Regardless of the criminal consequences of entering into a polygamous marriage in Canada, any woman who does so may not be able to claim such rights as an equal division of family property or spousal support if that marriage ends.
 Her marriage would not be recognized under Canadian law, so she would not be able to get a civil divorce if the marriage came to an end.
 Nonetheless, within her religion or culture, the marriage would be seen as valid.

 9) Some religions require the people to obtain a religious divorce if they wish to remarry within their religion.
 This divorce is completely separate from a civil divorce, which the people can obtain by following Canada’s Divorce Act.
 Some abusive men refuse to grant their former wife a religious divorce as a way to maintain power and control over her.
 This means she cannot have a religious marriage and, if she marries someone in a civil ceremony, her children may be considered illegitimate within her religious community.
-(See, for example, our FAQ, “What is a Jewish divorce?”.)
+(For example, see: “What is a Jewish divorce?“)